Hanszhang12/hans-eikon-assessment/README.md

 Finally, provide a script that queries the database and showcases that it has been populated with the desired features.

-## Evaluation
-Your solution will be evaluated on the following criteria:

-Code quality and organization.
-Proper use of Python and Docker.
-Successful execution of the ETL process.
-Accuracy of the derived features.

 ## How to run the code
 ```
 git clone https://github.com/Hanszhang12/hans-eikon-assessment.git